ZetaTwo/binja-experiments/arch_acnr_vm/README.md

 # Archtitecture: ACNR 2022 VM Challenge

-An architecture plugin to analyse the auth program of the custom VM in the ACNR 2022 challenge released at [SEC-T 2022](https://sec-t.org).
+An architecture plugin to analyse the auth program of the custom VM in the [ACNR 2022 challenge](https://canopener.acnr.se/CANOPEND/index.html) released at [SEC-T 2022](https://sec-t.org).
-The challenge can be found at https://canopener.acnr.se/CANOPEND/index.html

 ## Output